City on a Hill (series)

-Artists who have collaborated on the various recordings include Jars of Clay, Third Day, Caedmon's Call, Sixpence None the Richer, Tait, Phil Keaggy, Sonicflood with Peter Furler, Terry Taylor, Gene Eugene, The Choir, Paul Colman Trio, FFH, Out of Eden, Silers Bald, Jennifer Knapp, Nichole Nordeman, Sara Groves, Andrew Peterson, Bebo Norman, Ginny Owens, Paul Colman Trio, Fernando Ortega and GlassByrd.
+Artists who have collaborated on the various recordings include Jars of Clay, Third Day, Caedmon's Call, Sixpence None the Richer, Tait, Phil Keaggy, Sonicflood with Peter Furler, Terry Taylor, Gene Eugene, The Choir, FFH, Out of Eden, Silers Bald, Jennifer Knapp, Nichole Nordeman, Sara Groves, Andrew Peterson, Bebo Norman, Ginny Owens, Paul Colman Trio, Fernando Ortega and GlassByrd.

 Quotes

 Our concept of "community," is one that takes the emphasis off of the particular artist who may have their name on the song, and places it where it belongs, in worship and exaltation of God.